crdx/binstall/README.md

 ## Usage

 Copy the script to the target server and run it.
-Binaries are installed to `$HOME/opt` so you may need to add that to `$PATH`.
+Binaries are installed to `$HOME/opt` so you may need to add that to `PATH`.

 ## Default toolset